 - A course in mathematical and formal reasoning (MR)

 The courses that constitute this category all require the student to master rigorous techniques of formal reasoning and to apply the techniques of both formal reasoning and creative intuition in problem solving situations.
 Each course in this category will apply those techniques in the mathematical interpretation of ideas and phenomena, the creation and analysis of algorithms, and/or the symbolic representation of quantification, validity, proof, completeness, and consistency.

 Students seeking the Bachelor of Music degree do not need to fulfill this requirement, while Bachelor of Science degree candidates must complete this requirement with a calculus course numbered 150 or greater.
 Students seeking the Bachelor of Science may also fulfill the requirement by completing both a calculus course and a statistics course which each fulfill the mathematics and formal reasoning general education requirement.

 - A course in foreign language (FL)

 The sustained, in-depth study of foreign languages is essential to appreciate other parts of the world and other moments of the past, as well as to develop a fuller understanding of one’s own world and one’s own language.
-To assure a meaningful acquaintance with a foreign language, all students will complete at least one course demonstrating proficiency in a foreign language, depending on their level of preparation, as determined by a placement exam.
+To assure a meaningful acquaintance with a foreign language, all students will complete at least one course demonstrating proficiency in a foreign language and culture, depending on their level of preparation, as determined by a placement exam.